THIS SITE IS DEDICATED TO THE TRUTH OF WHO ANJELICA MARIE WAS, WHAT HAPPENED TO HER,

 June 2, 2010 I filed for full custody of all three girls.

-I informed Judge Joseph P. Massey and the Guardian ad Litem, Charles A. Johnson about this person’s history.
-The court hearings and the GAL investigation became about my attitude and reactions, rather than the danger I felt my children were in.
+I informed Judge Joseph P. Massey and the Guardian ad Litem, Charles A. Johnson about this guy’s history.
+The court hearings and the GAL investigation were more about my attitude and reactions, than the danger into which my children were placed.

 The Probation Officer, who refused to testify in Family Court, could have shed light on his crimes in prison.